 Kei Miller is a poet, novelist, essayist, short story writer and broadcaster.
 His many books include the novel Augustown (W&N, 2016) and poetry collection The Cartographer Tries to Map a Way to Zion (Carcanet, 2014) which won the Forward Prize (Best Poetry Collection of 2014).
-In 2010, the Institute of Jamaica awarded him the Silver Musgrave medal for his contributions to Literature.
+In 2010, the Institute of Jamaica awarded him the Silver Musgrave medal for his contributions to literature.
 He has a PhD in English Literature from the University of Glasgow and is currently a Professor of English and Creative Writing at the University of Exeter.

 James Massiah is a poet and DJ from South London whose work explores ideas about sexuality, mortality and ethics through performance, writing and visual media.
 His latest project Euthanasia Party/Twenty Seven is a series of poems about fate, sex, life and death from the perspective of a young determinist.
-He has been commissioned to produce work for the BBC and the Guardian, as well as featuring in campaigns for Selfridges, Loewe and Nike.
-He has performed readings of his work at the Tate Modern, the Courtauld Institute of Art and the Houses of Parliament and has been profiled in Vogue, Dazed, i-D and GQ.
+He has been commissioned to produce work for the BBC and The Guardian, as well as featuring in campaigns for Selfridges, Loewe and Nike.
+He has performed readings of his work at Tate Modern, Courtauld Institute of Art and Houses of Parliament and has been profiled in Vogue, Dazed, i-D and GQ.